-BHF has established an intercompany liquidity facility with certain of its insurance and non-insurance subsidiaries to provide short-term liquidity within and across the combined group of companies.
-Under the facility, which is comprised of a series of revolving loan agreements among BHF and its participating subsidiaries, each company may lend to or borrow from each other, subject to certain maximum limits for a term not more than 364 days.
-For each insurance subsidiary, the borrowing and lending limit is 3% of the respective insurance subsidiary's statutory admitted assets as of the previous year end.
-For BHF and each non-insurance subsidiaries.
-During the years ended December 31, 2019 and 2017, there were no borrowings or repayments under this facility.
-In the second quarter of 2018, BHF borrowed \$40 million from NELICO under this liquidity facility and repaid such borrowing in the third quarter of 2018.
+BHF has established intercompany liquidity facilities with certain of its insurance and non-insurance subsidiaries to provide short-term liquidity within and across the combined group of companies.
+Under these facilities, which are comprised of a series of revolving loan agreements among BHF and its participating subsidiaries, each company may lend to or borrow from each other, subject to certain maximum limits for a term not more than 364 days.
+During the years ended December 31, 2020 and 2019, there were no borrowings or repayments by BHF under these facilities.
+In the second quarter of 2018, BHF borrowed \$40 million from NELICO under this facility and repaid such borrowing in the third quarter of 2018.